eugene254-ship-it/eugene254-ship-it/README.md

 I hope someone out there believes in you.

-I will fix my portfolio soon
+I will fix my portfolio soon currently learning Data Engineering